pytorch/vision/docs/source/transforms.rst

     :members:

+.. _functional_transforms:

 Functional Transforms
 ---------------------

 Functional transforms give you fine-grained control of the transformation pipeline.
 As opposed to the transformations above, functional transforms don't contain a random number generator for their parameters.
-That means you have to specify/generate all parameters, but you can reuse the functional transform.
+That means you have to specify/generate all parameters, but the functional transform will give you reproducible results across calls.

 Example:
 you can apply a functional transform with the same parameters to multiple images like this: